David5p/The-Ashes-2025-2026/README.md

 - People who are interested in Cricket.
 - People from England and Australia.
 - People who may want to find out about a particular player.
-- People who may wan to find out when The Ashes are taking place.
+- People who may want to find out when The Ashes are taking place.
 - People interested in finding a source for all of their Ashes news.

 User goals are: